johnedisc/times_up/README.md

 #times-up.
 ### an interval timer app (kind of like this, but better)

+### screens

+[Tap 0.0](./refImages/Interval Timer TAP 0.0 START SCREEN.jpg) is the screen before start.
+The name of the interval sequence is displayed (I accidentally gave the full sequence the same name as the first interval, which is confusing).

+Tap 1.0 is the result of the first tap: the name of the Interval 1 is displayed at the top, and a countdown of the previously specified duration begins.

+Tap 1.1 illustrates the automatic transition to counting up in red numerals if the Interval 1 countdown reaches 0:00 before Tap 2.
+Countup in red continues ad infinitum until Tap 2.

+Tap 2.0 illustrates the PLUS/MINUS option deselected: finishing the preceding interval over/under time does not add or subtract time from the following interval.

+Tap 3.0 illustrates the initiation of an early tap to end Interval 2.

+Tap 3.1 shows the result of that early tap with the PLUS/MINUS option selected: the balance of the time from Interval 2 has been added to the normally-allotted time for Interval 3, which immediately starts counting down as it would under normal conditions; the addition of time is indicated by a change to blue digits.

+Tap 3.2 illustrates a change back to black digits once the added time from the previous interval has elapsed.

+Tap 4.0 illustrates the initiation of a late tap to end Interval 3; the clock has started counting up from 0:00.
+Red digits indicate overtime.

+Tap 4.1 shows the result of the late tap: the overage from Interval 3 has been subtracted from the time normally allotted for Interval 4.
+This abbreviated period is indicated by a change to yellow digits; they will remain yellow for the duration of Interval 4 (switching to red if Interval 4 runs long, of course).

+I think this covers all the options I mentioned, at least as far as the bulk of the UI is concerned.
+Obviously it needs some kind of menu for editing interval names / durations / colors and toggling the plus/minus option.

+### logic

 CUSTOMIZABLE OPTIONS:
 Number of intervals
 Duration of each interval